paulscherrerinstitute/wica-js/README.md

 # How it Works

-The principle of operation is as follows:
+The Wica-JS Library code executes after the rest of the web page has been loaded and communicates with the Wica-HTTP Server to update the user's web page.
+The sequence is as follows:

-1. The Wica-JS Library code executes after the rest of the web page has been loaded.
-The library scans the document from which it was loaded for elements whose **'data-wica-channel-name'** attribute is set.
+1. The Wica-JS Library scans the document from which it was loaded for elements whose **'data-wica-channel-name'** attribute is set.
 This attribute is used as the means of indicating that the element is *wica-aware*.

 1. The Wica-JS Library sends a *create stream* request to the Wica-HTTP Server.
 Included in the request are the names of the wica channels to be included in the new stream, together with the required *channel properties* (whose default values may be overridden via the **'data-wica-channel-props'** attribute).